Deploy and Connect Devices¶

 Save the changes and run from the

-directory# Create an Azure Resource Group. yourRegion is used in the URL for IOT_AUTH_CALLBACK. # run "az account list-locations -o table" to see available locations # yourResourceGroupName can be a new or existing resource name group az group create --name yourResourceGroupName --location yourRegion # Login to Azure using docker, web browser will open to enter credentials docker login azure # Create a docker ACI (Azure Container Instances) context docker context create aci myacicontext # Activate context docker context use myacicontext # Set up storage.
-More info here: https://docs.docker.com/cloud/aci-integration/ # By default, if the storage account does not already exist, this command creates a new storage account using the Standard LRS as a default SKU, and the resource group and location associated with your Docker ACI context. docker volume create your-volume-name --storage-account mystorageaccount #Deploy the IoTC to Azure docker compose up #Return to default context docker context use default
+/deploy/azure_deployment/directory# Create an Azure Resource Group. yourRegion is used in the URL for IOT_AUTH_CALLBACK. # run "az account list-locations -o table" to see available locations # yourResourceGroupName can be a new or existing resource name group az group create --name yourResourceGroupName --location yourRegion # Login to Azure using docker, web browser will open to enter credentials docker login azure # Create a docker ACI (Azure Container Instances) context docker context create aci myacicontext # Activate context docker context use myacicontext # Set up storage.
+More info here: https://docs.docker.com/cloud/aci-integration/ # By default, if the storage account does not already exist, this command creates a new storage account using the Standard LRS as a default SKU, and the resource group and location associated with your Docker ACI context. docker volume create your-volume-name --storage-account mystorageaccount #Deploy the IoTC to Azure docker compose up #Return to default context docker context use default -

 The IoTC will now be reachable at